Haydn-Martin/Haydn-Martin.github.io/_posts/2024-02-03-You-Need-to-Know-Everything.md

 probability theory.
 You need to know about classical statistical techniques.
 Even though these are being super-ceded by contemporary ML, they can be still useful.
-Correlation, Central Limit Theorem, Law of Large Numbers, Maximum Likelihood Estimation, A/B testing, Linear Regression, Statistical Significance, Time Series Modelling, and muuuuuuch more.
+Correlation, Central Limit Theorem, Law of Large Numbers, Maximum Likelihood Estimation, A/B testing, Linear Regression, Statistical Significance, Time Series Modelling, and more.

 Then you have to know the theory behind classical machine learning techniques.
 How does ML work at a high level?
 What are the algorithms?
 How does gradient descent work?
 What are